-Students who complete one degree program and wish to continue into another degree program must reapply for that particular program.
+Students who complete a degree program and wish to continue into a second degree program must reapply for that particular program.

 Students who wish to complete a Master of Arts and a Master of Divinity degree as a dual degree must complete a minimum of 93 hours and all course requirements for both degrees.